My Yoga Teacher

 A 2017 study found that Kundalini may offer immediate stress release and may even be helpful for conditions that are linked to high stress like cardiovascular disease and insomnia.
 The study looked at a small group of middle-aged women who experienced lower blood pressure and reduced stress after practicing.
 Additionally, the findings of a 2018 study suggest that Kundalini Yoga may reduce symptoms of generalized anxiety disorder.

 Kundalini Yoga can increase hormone production in your brain, balancing your parasympathetic and sympathetic nervous systems and producing a feeling of elation.

-Kundalini Yoga can enhance memory and focus through improved blood flow to your brain.
+Another Kundalini yoga benefit is enhanced memory and focus through improved blood flow to your brain.
 According to a 2017 study, older adults were able to improve memory and executive function through the practice of Kundalini.